We can proudly present a list of the best bookshelf speakers in 2018 for every pocket.

-Those who want to get the maximum out of this speakers need to put them in space and on quality stands.
+Those who want to get the maximum out of these speakers need to put them in space and on quality stands.
 In this case, the speakers will deliver full, dynamic and well-connected sound with enough quantity of detail and good space.
 Andrew Jones has not lost the design skills of the speakers in which it is necessary to meet the compromises.
 It is huge happiness to do the job he likes.
 Skill, pleasure and remarkable feeling for music has been felt for years in the work of the designer through the sound of his speakers.
 The Elac Debut B5, on the other hand, was a great substrate for a great comeback.

 Speaker type: 2-way, bass-reflex